Galileo 7 Con 2005

 Suzie Plakson

-She appeared infrequently on Star Trek, but always in memorable roles.
-Memorable also because Suzie is 1.87m tall.
+Suzie Plakson appeared infrequently on Star Trek, but always in memorable roles.
+Memorable also because she is 1.87m tall.
 Her first Trek role was the Vulcan Dr. Selar on TNG.
 Suzie Plakson was excited about it because it was the first time she had to wear an alien make-up by Michael Westmore.
 She intended Selar to have a subtle smile but when she told Patrick Stewart about it, he objected, "No, she isn't even supposed to have that."
 Suzie doesn't know why Selar vanished and was never seen again.
-A fan wanted to know whether she had read any of the books by Peter David in which Selar is a permanent crew member, which Suzie negated.
+A fan wanted to know whether she had read any of the books by Peter David, in which Selar is a permanent crew member, which Suzie negated.
 When she was on TNG, she soon noticed that Patrick, Jonathan, Michael and Brent were making jokes all the time.
 She had to pretend not to pay attention to them because she is a giggler and she may have been unable to carry on working.

 Like everyone else she wondered why the interesting character of K'Ehleyr was brought back only to let her die.
 She imagined the responsible people may have applied their very own kind of logic: "She was so popular.
-Let's bring K'Ehleyr back. " - "Okay, let's kill her."
+Let's bring K'Ehleyr back." - "Okay, let's kill her."
 But most of all Suzie was appalled that "they killed her without her fighting back" which she thought was unbecoming of K'Ehleyr's character.
 On the topic of the moving antennae of the Andorians (Suzie played Tarah in ENT: "Cease Fire") she explained that they are remote-controlled by a puppeteer who emotes together with the actor.

 When Suzie got her first real job in L.A., it was the evil Maleficent in the Disney Summer Spectacular at Radio City Music Hall.
 She had to wear a silly green costume with horns and did not get a single curtain call because in a Disney production evil characters are supposed to simply vanish in the end.
 But Suzie decided to change this, to "kick it" in the very last show.
 She joined the row of the Radio City Music Hall Rockettes, well aware that she might not get paid.
 Well, she did get paid though.
-Read the full story here.
+Read the full story.

 Besides Star Trek, Suzie appeared in a number of other TV productions.
 Making a sitcom, as the actress explained, is quite different from a TV drama.
 It is definitely "a whole different mindset with 18 hours per day on the set of Star Trek."
 In contrast, in a sitcom, there are just two passes per scene.
 On a related note, Suzie was curious whether the series "Love & War" was still running in Germany because the "producers are supposed to pay us each time it is shown anywhere."
-When a fan annotated that in all her Trek and non-Trek roles that he knew she appeared as the same kind of a sarcastic person, Suzie countered that Hollywood tends to "have a limited view of women" and of people in general.
+When a fan noted that in all her Trek and non-Trek roles that he knew she appeared as the same kind of a sarcastic person, Suzie countered that Hollywood tends to "have a limited view of women" and of people in general.
 Finally, Suzie sang a German song called "Guten Abend, gute Nacht".

 Michael Dorn